-You can install a secondary battery pack (PA3129U) in the computer's Slim Select Bay.
+You can insert a secondary battery pack in the computer's Slim Select Bay.
 The battery comes with an adaptor.
 For details on using the adaptor, follow the steps below.
-For details on installing modules in the Slim Select Bay, refer to Chapter 4, Operating Basics.
+For details on inserting modules in the Slim Select Bay, refer to Chapter 4, Operating Basics.